Pakistan: Train fire kills dozens after cooking accident | DW | 31.10.2019

 The train was traveling between Karachi and Lahore when the accident took place.

-Train accidents are common in Pakistan where railways have seen lack of investment.
+Train accidents are common in Pakistan where its aging railways have seen a lack of investment as well as mismanagement and corruption.

 In July, at least 23 people were killed in the same district when a passenger train coming from the eastern city of Lahore collided with a goods train that had stopped at a crossing.